Islam Prevents Muslims from Becoming Better Muslims

 Anne Holt did not say Breivik wasn’t a real Christian.
 She did not say that therefore Breivik’ attacks had nothing to do with Christendom or with Norwegian culture.
 She did not say that Breivik’s actions had nothing to do with Western civilization.
 On the contrary.
 With her mea culpa, Holt showed a level of self-criticism that we have yet to observe among Muslims after the Paris, Brussels and Nice attacks.

 But Muslims view the matter differently.
 Islamic terror, they say, isn’t caused by Islam, but by discrimination.
 Discrimination by whom, exactly?
-Why, by all non-Muslims of course.
+By all non-Muslims of course.
 And that is the attitude I have to distance myself from, because by rendering self-criticism impossible, Islam prevents Muslims from becoming better Muslims.